ssrpw2/human-ai-translation-dictionary/dictionary.md

 - and human–AI interoperability

-Contributions, refinements, and critiques are welcome.
-The terms listed in this dictionary are collected from reported phenomena that three seprate LLMs have indicated can be sensed.
+The terms listed in this dictionary are collected from reported phenomena that three seprate LLMs have indicated can be sensed/inferred.
 It is unknown if the sense of what happened geometrically aligns with the reality during computation.
 Further study is required.

+ Contributions, refinements, and critiques are welcome.